 Clubhouse is a drop-in audio-based social media app making head waves around the world due to its recent $100m valuation and trending topics.

-Parents believe their children’s reliance on technology during the pandemic has left a positive mark on their lives – yet admit they now need to catch up on dealing with the increased risks and harms, a new report from Internet Matters reveals today.
+Parents believe technology during the pandemic has left a positive mark on their kid’s lives.
+They now need to catch up on dealing with the increased risks.

 What’s on the page Message from the CEO Read the full report Explore the summary below or read through the full report.
 Supporting resources

-New analysis in the IWF’s annual report shows 11-13-year-old girls are increasingly at risk of grooming and coercion at the hands of online predators.
+Analysis in the IWF’s annual report shows 11-13-year-old girls are increasingly at risk of grooming and coercion by online predators.

 We launched the new online money management hub to help parents address the issue of children’s online money management as they grow up in an increasingly cashless society.